19.4. OOP Mutability

 '0x10e732500'

 Note, You should not set mutable objects as a default function argument.
-More information in Argument Mutability.
+Function/method definition is evaluated once, when the function is defined.
+Function/method body is evaluated each time, when the function is called.
 This is how all dynamically typed languages work (including JavaScript, PHP, Ruby, Perl etc).

 The problem lays in __init__() method signature.
 It consist a reference to the mutable object: list.
 Python will create a new list instance on class creation, not an instance creation!
 Therefore each user will reference to the same list which was created when Python interpreted class.